peteremiljensen/freechain-python-example/README.md

 # freechain-python-example
-A pixel-painting application using blockchain technology, written in python and a simple implementation as well.
+A pixel-painting application using blockchain technology and a simple console implementation as well, written in python.